-QWERTY is the layout that all keyboards today follow - from typewriters to PC’s and Mac’s, to your phone’s keyboard.
+QWERTY is the layout that all keyboards today follow - from typewriters to PCs and Macs to your phone’s keyboard.
 It’s called QWERTY because the top row of letters starts with Q, W, E, R, T, Y, and so on.

-How I learned
+How I learned Colemak

 - I can type quite fast in Colemak - around 85 WPM.
-But it’s much harder for me to type in QWERTY now.
-A quick speed test only put me at 40 WPM, and typing in QWERTY was mentally straining.
+But it’s much harder for me to type in QWERTY now - a quick speed test only put me at 40 WPM, and typing in QWERTY was mentally straining.

 If I could go back, would I make the switch again?
 Probably.
-But the benefits for someone like me - a fast QWERTY touch typer already - are smaller than I thought they would be.
+But the immediate benefits for someone like me - a fast QWERTY touch typer already - are smaller than I thought they would be.

 I’d recommend learning Colemak (or another alternative keyboard layout) if you’re genuinely interested in it, but I wouldn’t expect considerable short-term benefits unless you’re not a touch typer already.